Porsche 996 GT2: Specs, History, and Buying Guide

 The Widowmaker Reputation

-The 996 GT2 earned the Widowmaker nickname because of its combination of massive turbo power, rear-wheel drive, and zero electronic intervention.
+The 911 GT2 earned the Widowmaker nickname because of its combination of massive power, rear-wheel drive, and zero electronic intervention.
 There is no traction control.
 There is no stability management.
 There is no all-wheel-drive system to bail you out when the rear end steps out under boost.

-The turbo lag makes things worse.
-The car feels manageable at low revs, and then the boost arrives in a rush.
-If you are mid-corner when that happens and your throttle inputs are not precise, the rear end swings around before you can react.
+The boost lag makes things worse.
+The car feels manageable at low revs, and then the power arrives in a rush.
+If you are mid-corner when that happens and your inputs are not precise, the rear end swings around before you can react.

-Experienced drivers describe the 996 GT2 as one of the most rewarding cars to drive fast.
+Experienced drivers describe the 911 GT2 as underrated for how rewarding it is to drive fast once you understand its character.
 Inexperienced drivers describe it as terrifying.
 Both are correct.

 Yellow Porsche 996 GT2